wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 $ pip install poetry
 ```

-We can now start a new Python project with Poetry by using the `poetry new <project_name>` command:
+We can now start a new Python project with Poetry by using the `poetry new <project_name>` command.
+I will call it `how-long` and it's going to be a very simple library to measure a function execution time:

 ```
 $ poetry new how-long